-Standard statement: Students in each unit/subject have equitable and timely access to unit/subject information and learning support.
+Standard statement: Students in each unit/subject have equitable and timely access to information and learning support.

-Criteria Expected information for inclusion with accreditation application/monitoring response 4.1 Unit/subject information is complete, accurate, clear, accessible and up-to-date.
+Crite ria Expected information for inclusion with accreditation application/monitoring response 4.1 Unit/subject information is complete, accurate, clear, accessible and up-to-date.
 Information and/or links to website pages provided to prospective students (before enrolment) and enrolled students about the program, including information on pre-requisites and recognition of prior learning.
 Description of mechanisms by which students can access inherent requirements and reasonable adjustments to enable them to complete their studies.
 De-identified examples of reasonable adjustments, together with student learning outcomes.
 Explanation about when and how prospective and enrolled students are provided with full details about registration requirements, fees, refunds and any other costs involved in each unit/subject.
-This should include information on the supervised practice components of the Board's Pathway B approach to endorsement of registration for scheduled medicines.
 4.2 The education provider ensures physical and cultural safety for students at all times.
 Examples of implementation of formal mechanisms used to ensure that staff and students work and learn in an environment that is physically and culturally safe, including in face-to-face and online environments.
 Examples of feedback from students about the cultural safety of the environment.
 Examples of resolving any issues that compromised the physical and/or cultural safety of the environment for students.
-4.3 The education provider assesses and actively manages risks to enrolled students.
+4.3 The education provider assesses and actively manages risks to students enrolled in the program.
 Examples of development and implementation of a risk management plan.
-Examples of formal mechanisms for assessing, mitigating and addressing risks to enrolled students.
+Examples of formal mechanisms for assessing, mitigating and addressing risks to students enrolled in the program.
 Examples of engagement between the education provider and practitioners who provide instruction and supervision to students during work-integrated learning.
 Examples of implementation of formal mechanisms used for training and monitoring work-integrated learning supervisors.
 4.4 The education provider identifies and provides support services, including cultural support services, to meet the needs of students.
 Examples of the implementation and availability of adequate support services to meet the needs of students.
-4.5 There are specific strategies to address the recruitment, admission, participation and completion of the unit/subject by Aboriginal and Torres Strait Islander Peoples.
-Examples of implementation of formal mechanisms for recruitment and admission to the unit/subject by Aboriginal and Torres Strait Islander Peoples.
+4.5 There are specific strategies to address the recruitment, admission, participation and completion of the program by Aboriginal and Torres Strait Islander Peoples.
+Examples of implementation of formal mechanisms for recruitment and admission to the program by Aboriginal and/or Torres Strait Islander Peoples.
 Examples of implementation of formal mechanisms to support retention of Aboriginal and Torres Strait Islander Peoples.